Cotton pickers' strike of 1891

-The cotton pickers' strike of 1891 was a labor action of African-American sharecroppers in Lee County, Arkansas in September, 1891.
-The strike led to open conflict between strikers and plantation owners, racially-motivated violence, and both a sheriff's posse and a lynching party.
+The cotton pickers' strike of 1891 was a labor action of African-American sharecroppers in Lee County, Arkansas in September 1891.
+The strike led to open conflict between strikers and plantation owners, racially motivated violence, and both a sheriff's posse and a lynching party.
 One plantation manager, two non-striking workers, and some twelve strikers were killed during the incident.
-Nine of those strikers were hung in a mass lynching on the evening of September 29.
+Nine of those strikers were hanged in a mass lynching on the evening of September 29.

 Background

 In 1886 the Colored Farmers' National Alliance and Cooperative Union had been founded by R.M.
 Humphrey, a white Baptist minister, reformer, and member of the parallel white Farmers' Alliance organization.
 Early in September 1891, Humphrey called for a national African-American strike of sharecroppers against planters, in response to the planters setting 50-cent-per-100-pound prices at their summer conventions.

 Despite its extensive claimed membership of millions, and despite Humphrey's announcement of 600,000 members firmly committed to strike for $1 per 100 pounds, the strike promoted for September 12 took hold nowhere.
 Additionally, many landowners who became aware of the planned strike took steps to suppress or outright prevent the strike through increased police presence and pacification tactics such as smaller raises.
 Its failure was noted and documented with some satisfaction in newspapers across the cotton-growing south.
 The one exception was in Lee County, a location with its own history of conflict, on the Mississippi River and across from Memphis, Tennessee.
 Ben Patterson, a Black labor organizer from Memphis, traveled to Lee County at the beginning of September 1891 and began to organize a strike among local cotton pickers.
 Patterson's efforts were significantly more successful than those of Humphrey, garnering the support of at least twenty-five pickers in Lee County.